Learning Robust Recommenders through Cross-Model Agreement: EXPERIMENTS

 \subsection{Method Interpretation (RQ3)}

-In this part, we conduct experiments to see whether DPI and DVAE generate the reasonable user preference distribution given the corrupted data, which can be used to show the interpretability of our methods.
-For DPI, we have the following equation:
+In this part, we conduct experiments to see whether DeCA and DeCA(p) generate the reasonable user preference distribution given the corrupted data, which can be used to show the interpretability of our methods.
+For DeCA, we have the following equation:

-For DVAE, $P(r_{ui}=1|\tilde{r}_{ui}=1)$ can be directly computed as $P(r_{ui}=1|\tilde{r}_{ui}=1)= f_\theta(u, i)$ with condition $\tilde{r}_{ui}=1$. $P(r_{ui}=1|\tilde{r}_{ui}=1)$ describes the probability of an interacted sample to be real positive.
-Figure \ref{fig:modcloth_ratings} shows the relationship between ratings and mean real positive probability (i.e., $P(r_{ui}=1|\tilde{r}_{ui}=1)$) on Modcloth dataset.
-Results on Electronics are shown in the supplement.
-We can see that the probability gets larger as the ratings go higher, which is consistent with the impression that examples with higher ratings should be more likely to be real positive.
+For DeCA(p), $P(r_{ui}=1|\tilde{r}_{ui}=1)$ can be directly computed as $P(r_{ui}=1|\tilde{r}_{ui}=1)= f_\theta(u, i)$ with condition $\tilde{r}_{ui}=1$. $P(r_{ui}=1|\tilde{r}_{ui}=1)$ describes the probability of an interacted sample to be real positive.
+Figure \ref{mean_real_positive_probability} shows the relationship between ratings and this mean real positive probability on the datasets MovieLens, Modcloth and Electronics.
+We can see that the probability gets larger as ratings go higher, which is consistent with the impression that examples with higher ratings should be more likely to be real positive.
 Besides, we can see that the probability trend is consistent with different $h$ and $h'$ models, which further demonstrate the generalization ability of our methods.